Parallel spinor flows on three-dimensional Cauchy hypersurfaces: Parallel spinors on Lorentzian four-manifolds

-\begin{remark} More precisely, in \cite{Cortes:2019xmk} it is proven that a non-vanishing spinor field $\varepsilon \in \Gamma(\mathrm{S}_g)$ on $(M,g)$ defines a unique distribution of co-oriented parabolic two-planes in $M$, which in turn determines uniquely both $u$ and the equivalence class $[l]$.
-Conversely, any such distribution determines a non-vanishing spinor field on $(M,g)$, unique up to a global sign, with respect to a spin structure on $(M,g)$.
-Moreover, \cite[Theorem 4.26]{Cortes:2019xmk} establishes a correspondence between a particular class of first-order partial differential equations for $\varepsilon$ and their equivalent as systems of partial differential equations for $(u,[l])$, of which Equations \eqref{eq:parallelspinorgeneral} constitute their simplest case. \end{remark}
+\begin{remark} Specifically, \cite[Theorem 4.26]{Cortes:2019xmk} states the equivalence between particular classes of first-order partial differential equations for $\varepsilon$ and certain systems of partial differential equations for $(u,[l])$, of which Equations \eqref{eq:parallelspinorgeneral} represent their simplest case. \end{remark}